tronprotocol/pm/TRON Core Devs Meetings/Meeting 06.md

     - So if we want to compare prices, we can compare these two division results.
     - In order to enhance the accuracy, we will use the multiplication result instead of the division.
     - Price1 < price2, if price1 is smaller than price2
-    - price1buyQuantity / price1sellQuantity < price2buyQuantity / price2sellQuantity (then, the division result of price1buyQuantity divided by price1sellQuantity)
+    - price1buyQuantity / price1sellQuantity < price2buyQuantity / price2sellQuantity
+    - then, the division result of price1buyQuantity divided by price1sellQuantity
-    - price1BuyQuantity * price2SellQuantity < price2BuyQuantity * price1SellQuantity (after that, we will have)
+    - price1BuyQuantity * price2SellQuantity < price2BuyQuantity * price1SellQuantity
+    - after that, we will have.

 - Ethan